 The screen door is easy to install in just a few seconds and requires no tools.
 The mesh is extremely durable while also being chemical corrosion-resistant and lets light transfer through it.
 This durability also means it can handle years of heavy usage, even in the busiest of caravans.

 Its use isn’t just limited for caravans so if you’re not on your travels; then you can use it in your residential home.
+Many of us will remove it after our holiday and attach it to the back door instead.

-EXTSUD Magnetic Fly Screen Door
+EXTSUD Magnetic Caravan Fly Screen Door

 Now if you’re looking for an easy to install a fly screen door, then this can be installed without any tools, and all you need is the included hook and loop tape which you simply apply to the door without additional drilling.

-You can mount the fly screen directly on to doors that measure internally 75-84 cm and externally 88-95cms.
 The flyscreen closes automatically but also closes tightly to stop bugs and other creatures from entering.
 It does this using it’s six pairs of magnetic strips and seven pairs of magnetic pieces.
 Despite these magnets, it’s still easy to pull apart when you need to walk through.

-The fly screen is both transparent and gas permeable, so fresh air can still flow in and out while it can also be attached to a variety of locations including kitchens, bedrooms and balconies.
+This caravan fly screen is both transparent and gas permeable, so fresh air can still flow in and out while it can also be attached to a variety of locations including kitchens, bedrooms and balconies.

 In terms of appearance, it’s made using tightly woven polyester, which is also tear-resistant so you can rely on it to deliver a long service life.
+See ya later, insects!

 YRH Magnetic Fly Screen Door